 Outside the old town is a modern, thriving city full of all the conveniences of life in Europe.
-There’s plenty of outdoor activities on the doorstep too – the stunning beaches of Kasjuni and Jezinac, climbing the Marjan park hills, or day trips off to hike.
+There’s plenty of outdoor activities on the doorstep too – the stunning beaches of Kasjuni and Jezinac and Bacvice, climbing the Marjan park hills, or day trips off to hike.

 It’s the best of all worlds.

 It’s not as cheap as many of the other Balkan countries like Albania or Bulgaria, but it’s still definitely more affordable than much of Western Europe.
 Prices in July and August can be high since that’s peak tourist season, so if you’re looking for bargains don’t come then.